 Workplace Discrimination Attorneys to Represent You in a Lawsuit

-Laura E. Bellini is an associate with Phillips & Associates.
+Laura E. Bellini is a litigator with Phillips & Associates.
 Like our other dedicated New York City employment discrimination lawyers, she aims to eradicate unfair, adverse treatment from the workplace.
 Adverse treatment is illegal when it stems from protected characteristics such as a worker’s race or sex.

 Ms. Bellini graduated with a Bachelor of Arts in Political Science and Journalism.
 She made the Dean’s List in Fall 2013, Spring 2014, Fall 2015, Fall 2016, and Spring 2017, and received the Senior Dedication Award.
 She served as President of Phi Sigma Sigma Sorority.

 She graduated with a Juris Doctor from the Maurice A. Deane School of Law at Hofstra University in Hempstead, New York.
 While in law school, her interest in workers’ rights was sparked as she participated in the Hofstra Labor & Employment Law Journal.
 She is a Samuel M. Kaynard Fellowship Recipient and also received a Gold Level Public Service Certificate for completing more than 1000 hours of pro bono work.

 Ms. Bellini participated in the Veteran’s Legal Assistance Project in 2018 and Hofstra Law in D.C.
 Program in 2019.
 She volunteered in different regions for the National Labor Relations Board, further cementing her concern for workers.
 In Region 5, Washington, D.C., for example, she investigated charges on behalf of the Board and presented recommendations and analyses for supervisory approval.